 If you’re still feeling tired, you might be dealing with an underlying medical condition like sleep apnea (more on this later) or restless leg syndrome, Dr. Higgins says.
 If that's the case, talk to your doctor, who can help make a diagnosis and steer you in the right direction for treatment.

 5. You Ignore Your Snoring

 While you may dismiss your snoring as just an annoying habit, at times it can signal something more serious.
-"Snoring can mean that you are suffering from obstructive sleep apnea," Dr. Higgins says.
+"Snoring can mean that you [have] obstructive sleep apnea," Dr. Higgins says.

-Fix it: If you’re a habitual snorer, speak with your doctor, who may recommend an overnight sleep study to monitor and analyze your sleep.
-Understanding the root cause of your snoring can help determine the best course of treatment if you do suffer from sleep apnea.
+Fix it: If you’re a habitual snorer and common snoring remedies haven't worked for you, speak with your doctor, who may recommend an overnight sleep study to monitor and analyze your sleep.
+Understanding the root cause of your snoring can help determine the best course of treatment if you do have sleep apnea.

 Isolation and loneliness can have a literal affect on your heart.

 "People who aren't social tend to have higher rates of anxiety and depression, which often leads to unhealthy behaviors like oversleeping, smoking, poor diet and lack of exercise," Dr. Higgins says.
 And we already know these habits can hamper your heart health.

 Case in point: People without close relationships had a significantly increased risk of stroke and coronary heart disease, according to an April 2016 article in Heart.